Newborn Photos Prep Guide

 After the Session

-When you get your slideshow link, make the most of it!
+When you get your gallery link, make the most of it!
 Open it up on your TV or a large computer screen, gather the family ‘round, turn up the volume, and pass the tissues.
-The first time you see your photos together is always the best.
+The first time you see your photos is always the best.

 Copyrights (and wrongs)

 While everything that I offer in my store is printed in professional labs and guaranteed to be high quality, I also recognize that you may want to print your images yourself, and thanks to those digital files, you absolutely can!
-I recommend Richmond Camera for printing - they ship!
-Be sure to de-select any color correction options, and be sure to upload the original files you downloaded, not copies.
-The files you receive from me should allow you to print up to 20x30” at minimum.
+I recommend Richmond Camera for local printing (you can order online).
+Be sure to de-select any color correction options, and upload the original files you downloaded, not copies, and not web-sized files.
+The high-resolution files you receive from me should allow you to easily print up to 20x30”.

 Printing your images